 Despite futuristic advances like two-hour delivery and a new drone service, long-term success starts with knowing the fundamental market opportunities and potential points of friction.Shopify

 In ecommerce, this customer journey can be broken down into several Moments of Truth (MoTs).
-MoTs are crucial as these are moments in which your customer forms an impression of your company or brand, such as searching for products, search result pages, the actual purchase of a product and after-sales service (returns & delivery).
+MoTs are crucial as these are moments in which your customer forms an impression of your company or brand, such as searching for products, search result pages, the actual purchase of a product along with receiving it in a certain packaging (which also influences this impression) and after-sales service (returns & delivery).
 For a smooth on-site or in-app journey, these particular moments must be effortless for the customer.

 This is where online feedback plays a crucial role.
 Collecting feedback during these MoTs will give you the best insights into how you can improve and enhance these touchpoints.